-ITP COA (Source) Mitigation Measure Implementation Schedule Status / Date / Responsible Party(ies) 5.5 Construction Monitoring Documentation.
-The Designated Biologists and Designated Monitors shall maintain construction-monitoring documentation on-site in either hard copy or digital format throughout the construction period, which shall include a copy of this ITP with attachments and a list of signatures of all personnel who have successfully completed the education program.
+ITP COA Million Com Manager landar of the Oak about Status / Date / (Source) Mitigation Measure Implementation Schedule Responsible Party(ies) 5.5 Construction Monitoring Documentation.
+The Designated Biologists and Designated Monitors shall maintain construction-monitoring documentation on-site in either hard copy or digital format throughout the construction period, which shall include a copy of the ITP with attachments and a list of signatures of all personnel who have successfully completed the education program.
 Permittee shall ensure a copy of the construction-monitoring documentation is available for review at the Project Area upon request by CDFW.
 During Covered Activities 5.6 Trash Abatement.
 Permittee shall initiate a trash abatement program before starting Covered Activities and shall continue the program for the duration of the Project.
 Permittee shall ensure that trash and food items are contained in animal-proof containers and removed, ideally at daily intervals but at least once a week, to avoid attracting opportunistic predators such as ravens, coyotes, and feral dogs.
 Before the start of, and during Covered Activities 5.7 Dust Control.
 Permittee shall implement dust control measures during Covered Activities to facilitate visibility for monitoring of the Covered Species by the Designated Biologist and/or Designated Monitor.
 Permittee shall keep the amount of water used to the minimum amount needed and shall not allow water to form puddles.
 Permittee shall not apply dust suppressant, surfactant, soil binders, or stabilizer products that may be harmful to Covered Species.
-Permittee shall obtain written approval from CDFW before applying any dust suppressant (other than water), surfactant, soil binders, stabilizer products, hydro-mulch, or hydroseed.
+Permittee shall obtain written approval from CDFW before applying any dust suppressant, surfactant, soil binders, or stabilizer products, other than water but including hydromulch or hydroseeding.
 Permittee shall provide all available documentation of each product's safety or hazards to wildlife to CDFW with any such request for approval.
 During Covered Activities 5.8 Erosion Control Materials .
-Permittee shall prohibit use of erosion control materials potentially harmful to Covered Species and other species, such as monofilament netting, photodegradable mesh (erosion control matting), photodegradable mesh, or similar material, in potential Covered Species' habitat.
+Permittee shall prohibit use of erosion control materials potentially harmful to Covered Species and other species, such as monofilament netting (erosion control matting), photodegradable mesh, or similar material, in potential Covered Species' habitat.
 During Covered Activities 5.9 Delineation of Property Boundaries.
-Before starting Covered Activities within each discrete part of the Project Area in active construction (work area), Permittee shall clearly delineate the boundaries of the work area.
-The boundary of the Project Area shall be delineated with stakes, fencing, and/or flags and shall be maintained with signage until the completion of Covered Activities in that work area.
+Before starting Covered Activities within each discrete part of the Project Area in active construction (Work Area), Permittee shall clearly delineate the boundaries of the Work Area.
+The boundary of the Project area shall be delineated with stakes, fencing, and/or flags and shall be maintained with signage until the completion of Covered Activities in that Work Area.
 Before the start of, and during Covered Activities 5.10 Delineation of Habitat.
-Before starting Covered Activities at any work area, Permittee shall clearly delineate habitat of the Covered Species within or adjacent to the work area with posted signs, posting stakes, flags, and/or rope or cord, and place fencing as necessary to minimize the disturbance of Covered Species' habitat.
+Before starting Covered Activities at any Work Area, Permittee shall clearly delineate habitat of the Covered Species within or adjacent to the Work Area with posted signs, posting stakes, flags, and/or rope or cord, and place fencing as necessary to minimize the disturbance of Covered Species' habitat.
 Before the start of, and during Covered Activities